laurinyev/Terrakernel/BUILD_INSTRUCTIONS.md

 ```

 By default the OS runs on x86_64 UEFI hardware
-If you want to run the OS on x86_64 BIOS you have to rewrite some parts of the GNUmakefile
+If you want to run the OS on x86_64 BIOS you will use make run-bios

+For some reason `make run-hdd` doesn't work, so just use `make run` with ISO :meme: